-The declarative multi-paradigm language Curry [21], considered in this paper for concrete examples, combines features from functional programming (demand-driven evaluation, parametric polymorphism, higher-order functions) and logic programming (computing with partial information, unification, constraints).
+The declarative multi-paradigm language Curry [21], considered in this paper for concrete examples, combines features from functional programming (demanddriven evaluation, parametric polymorphism, higher-order functions) and logic programming (computing with partial information, unification, constraints).
 The syntax of Curry is close to Haskell1 [27].
 In addition, Curry allows free (logic) variables in conditions and right-hand sides of defining rules.
 The operational semantics is based on an optimal evaluation strategy [4]-a conservative extension of lazy functional programming and logic programming.

-A Curry program consists of the definition of data types (introducing data constructors) and functions or operations on these types.
+A Curry program consists of the definition of data types (introducing constructors for the data types) and functions or operations on these types.
 For instance, the data types for Boolean values and polymorphic lists are as follows: